 Youth Action Award

-This award recognizes a student (18 and younger) who is actively working to promote non-violence, commitment to service, and courage amongst their peers.
+This award recognizes a student (18 and younger) actively working to promote non-violence, commitment to service, and courage amongst their peers.

-This nominee should be actively working in the community in a capacity that supports Dr. MLK Jr.’s values.
+This nominee should actively work in the community in a capacity that supports Dr. MLK Jr.’s values.

 The winner of this category will receive a $500 award.